laurentperrinet/laurentperrinet.github.io/content/publication/ladret-20-aes/index.md

----
-abstract: '*Background*: The primary visual cortex (V1) is a key component of the visual system that builds some of the first levels of coherent visual representations from sparse visual inputs.
+---abstract: '*Background*: The primary visual cortex (V1) is a key component of the visual system that builds some of the first levels of coherent visual representations from sparse visual inputs.
 While the study of its dynamics has been the focus of many computational models for the past years, there is still relatively few research